nineteendo/tmlx/Docs/_docs/statements/goto.md

 ---
-title: Goto
 layout: default
 parent: Statements
+title: Goto
 ---

-# Goto, Repeat and Labels
+# Goto and Labels
 {: .no_toc }

-Goto, repeat and labels are used to jump through the code.
+Goto and labels are used to jump through the code.
 {: .fs-6 .fw-300 }

 ## Table of contents